ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 One question comes up for every business conducting an ERP cost comparison.
 That is whether they should host their solution on-premises or go with a cloud-based solution.

 On-premises enterprise resource planning ERP software, for example, comes with many advantages.
 Especially for companies that need more control of their data and infrastructure.
-Cloud, as a contrast, can be easier in terms of ongoing management.
+Cloud, as a contrast, can be easier for small and medium sized businesses to handle in terms of ongoing management.

 How do these two compare in terms of cost, though?
 Which is cheaper in the long run?
 Wondering how to perform a fair ERP cost comparison?
 Keep reading for the answers to this question and much more.